ercbk/nested-cross-validation-comparison/README.md

 ## Next Steps

+-   The performance experimental framework used here could be useful as a way to gain insight into the amounts and types of resources that a project’s first steps might require.
+For example, testing simiulated data before collection of actual data begins.
+I might try to see if there’s much difficulty extending it to {mlr3} (assuming I can figure out the RAM issue) and Python.
+-   Experiment with Raschka’s method more.
     -   Raschka’s method using the majority vote method from Kuhn-Johnson for the final hyperparameter settings might be an additional optimization step.
 If the final k-fold cv can be discarded without much loss in generalization error, then maybe training times can be shortened further.
     -   There’s probably room to increase the number of folds in the inner-loop of Raschka’s method in order to gain more stable results while keeping the training time comparitively low.
 -   There should be a version of this technique that’s capable of working for time series.
 I have ideas, so it might be something I’ll work on for a future project.